-- (a) Limitation on the non-insolvent party's right to receive payment. - (i) The liability of an insolvent branch or agency of a foreign party or its liquidator in [insert applicable jurisdiction] under a multibranch netting agreement shall be calculated as of the date of the termination of the qualified financial contracts entered into under such multibranch netting agreement in accordance with its terms and shall be limited to the lesser of (i) the global net payment obligation and (ii) the branch/agency net payment obligation.
-The liability under this section of the insolvent branch or agency of the foreign party or its the liquidator shall be reduced by any amount otherwise paid to or received by the non-insolvent party in respect of the global net payment obligation pursuant to such multibranch netting agreement which if added to the liability of the liquidator under this section would exceed the global net payment obligation. - (ii) The liability of the liquidator of an insolvent branch or agency of a foreign party under a multibranch netting agreement to the non-insolvent party shall be reduced by the fair market value of, or the amount of any proceeds of, collateral that secures or supports the obligations of the foreign party under the multibranch netting agreement and has been applied to satisfy the obligations of the foreign party pursuant to the multibranch netting agreement to the non-insolvent party. - (b) Limitation on the foreign party's rights to receive payment based on payments made in accordance with insolvency proceedings relating to the foreign party in other jurisdictions.
-The liability of the non-insolvent party under this section shall be reduced by any amount otherwise paid to or received by the liquidator or any other liquidator or receiver of the foreign party in its home country or any other country in respect of the global net payment entitlement pursuant to such multibranch netting agreement which if added to the liability of the non-insolvent party under this section would exceed the global net payment entitlement.
-The liability of the non-insolvent party under this section to the liquidator pursuant to such multibranch netting agreement also shall be reduced by the fair market value of, or the amount of any proceeds of, collateral that secures or supports the obligations of the non-insolvent party and has been applied to satisfy the obligations of the non-insolvent party pursuant to such multibranch netting agreement to the foreign party.
+(a) Limitation on the non-insolvent party's right to receive payment.

+(i) The liability of an insolvent branch or agency of a foreign party or its liquidator in [insert applicable jurisdiction] under a multibranch netting agreement shall be calculated as of the date of the termination of the qualified financial contracts entered into under such multibranch netting agreement in accordance with, its terms and shall be limited to the lesser of (i) the global net payment obligation and (ii) the branch agency net payment obligation.
+The liability under this section of the insolvent] branch or agency i of the foreign party or its the liquidator shall be reduced by any amount otherwise paid to or received by the non-insolvent party in respect of the global net payment obligation pursuant to such multibranch netting agreement which if added to the liability of the liquidator under this section would exceed the global net payment obligation.

+(ii) The liability of the liquidator of an insolvent branch or agency of a foreign party under a multibranch netting agreement to the non-insolvent party shall be reduced by the fair market value of, or the amount of any proceeds of, collateral that secures or supports the obligations of the foreign party under the multibranch netting agreement and has been applied to satisfy the obligations of the foreign party pursuant to the multibranch netting agreement to the non-insolvent party.

+(b) Limitation on the foreign party's rights to receive payment based on payments made in accordance with insolvency proceedings relating to the foreign party in other jurisdictions.
+The liability of the non-insolvent party under this section shall be reduced by any amount otherwise paid to or received by the liquidator or any other liquidator or receiver of the foreign party in its home country or any other country in respect of the global net payment entitlement pursuant to such multibranch netting agreement which if added to the liability of the non-insolvent party under this section to the liquidator pursuant to such multibranch netting agreement also shall be reduced by the fair market value of, or the amount of any proceeds of, collateral that secures or supports the obligations of the non-insolvent party pursuant to such multibranch netting agreement to the foreign party.

 3. Limitation on the terms of the multibranch netting agreement relating to a collateral arrangement.

 The non-insolvent party to a multibranch netting agreement which has a perfected security interest in collateral, or other valid title, lien or security interest in collateral enforceable against third parties pursuant to such multibranch netting agreement, may retain all such collateral and upon termination of such multibranch netting agreement in accordance with its terms apply such collateral in satisfaction of any claims secured by the collateral, provided that the total amount so applied to such claims shall in no event exceed the global net payment obligation, if any.
-Any excess collateral shall be returned to the foreign party.
+Any excess collateral shall be returned to the foreign parry.